The Marketing Dashboard aggregates and summarizes marketing performance at a high level in aggregate and by channel and vendor.

 You must identify a Vendor in both the Channel Mapping & Marketing Spend sheets in order for orders to be properly attributed to that Channel & Vendor.
 This is important for spend reporting and ROAS, CPO and CPA reports.

-In the top section you’ll find key metrics including:
+In the top section you’ll find key metrics output at both WTD and MTD time intervals, including:

 - Spend by Vendor